-The Saskatoon Club Crest was developed to project taste and tradition.
+The Saskatoon Club Crest was developed to project taste, industriousness and tradition.
+Whether reproduced in acid etched alloy or printed material, it conveys the impression with confidence.

 Brochure spread: Note the modified crest (top of left page)